Setup

 - Use

-- Start with a minimal script that just returns
+- Start with

 Best Practices

-- Validate inputs before using them.
-Check for
+- Validate inputs before using them — check for

-nullorundefinedbefore accessing nested properties or passing values to helpers. - Return
+nullorundefinedbefore accessing nested properties. - Return